 How Is Hepatitis Treated?

-Treatment depends on the type and severity of the infection.
-Below are the most common approaches:
+Treatment varies on the kind and extremity of the infection.
+Below are the most familiar method:

 1. Antiviral Medications

-For chronic viral hepatitis (especially B and C), doctors may prescribe antiviral drugs.
+For deadly viral hepatitis (especially B and C), medical practitioner may prescribe antiviral medications.

 Benefits:

-- Reduce the amount of virus in the body
+- Decrease the number of virus in the body system

-For Hepatitis C, these medications can completely eliminate the virus.
+For Hepatitis C, these treatment can drastically get rid of the infectious agent.

 2. Supportive Care

-For acute hepatitis (like A and E), treatment focuses on helping the body recover.
+For severe cases of hepatitis (like A and E), medications pays attention only on assisting the body system heal.

 This includes:

-The immune system often clears the infection naturally.
+The infection fighting agent(immune system) often clears the infection inherently.

 3. Regular Medical Monitoring